-B3: Predict and evaluate the effects of the p olicies and sites within the e Neighbourhood Development Plan manage flood risk see to enhance surroundings with sustainable development in line with policy RA2 and RA3 and proportional growth within the Core Strategy.
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan manage flood risk see to enhance surroundings with sustainable development in line with policy RA2 and RA3 and proportional growth within the Core Strategy.
 To conserve soil resources and quality + + + This policy summarises specification for development in Ocle Pychard.
 It will only lead to development in line with Core Strategy Policies.
 Policy safeguards are in place in avoid or mitigate effects on nature conservation.
 N/A To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This policy summarises specification for development in Ocle Pychard.
-It will only lead to development in line with Core Strategy Policies.
+It will only lead to N/A development in line with Core Strategy Policies.
 Policy safeguards are in place in avoid or mitigate effects on nature conservation.
-N/A Overall commentary and any cumulative opment in Ocle Pychard.
-It will only lea te to maintain and enhance quality of la -
+Overall commentary This policy summarises specification for development in Ocle Pychard.
+It will only lead to development in line and any cumulative with Core Strategy Policies.
+Policies are in place to maintain and enhance quality of landscapes and